JuanSync7/Project_Chimera/PROJECT_STRUCTURE_OVERVIEW.md

 *   **`genkit.ts`**: Initializes and configures the Genkit instance, including plugins (e.g., `googleAI`) and default model settings.
 *   **`dev.ts`**: A TypeScript file used by `genkit start` for the Genkit development server.
 It typically imports flow definitions to make them available.
 *   **`flows/`**: Intended to contain Genkit flow definitions (e.g., specific AI agents or complex prompts).
-This directory is currently empty. *(Previously, `suggest-button-style.ts` was referenced here but has been removed as part of focusing on the Project Chimera application.)*

 ## `public/` Directory

 Stores static assets that are served directly from the root of the application, such as images, favicons, or other files that don't need to be processed by the build system.
-(Currently, this project does not have many custom assets here, relying on placeholders or inline SVGs).

 This detailed structure should help in navigating and understanding the Project Chimera codebase.